 Adding Dividers and Subheaders to the Course Menu

-- Dividers and subheaders can be added to the course menu to make items easier to locate.
+- Adding dividers and subheaders to the course menu can make items easier to locate.

 Customizing Your Blackboard Course Site

 The look and feel of your Blackboard course site can be customized to reflect your students, course content, or you!
 By going to the Control Panel and clicking on Customization > Teaching Style, you will find several options that allow you to personalize your course site.